 The Federal Reserve System is decentralized by design.
 It combines the benefits of its 12 regional Reserve Banks with a government agency, the seven-member Board of Governors in Washington, D.C.
 The independent Reserve Banks serve as conduits, providing economic data from regions across the country and research from a variety of analytical perspectives.
 The Reserve Banks also collect timely grassroots information from personal contacts that describe local economic conditions.
 This information is critical to the formation of monetary policy, especially in times of financial stress.

 The governance of the Federal Reserve has changed significantly over its nearly 100-year history.
 The Fed's conduct of monetary policy is now largely independent of political forces that otherwise might lead to less desirable policy actions and outcomes.
 However, several important checks and balances ensure that the Fed does not become insulated from public concerns.
-On balance, this system of governance, one of independence but also accountability, has been beneficial to the institution, the public it serves, and the American economy.
+On balance, this system of governance, one of independence but also accountability, has been beneficial to the public and the American economy.

 Richmond Fed Research and Speeches